How to Use Zelle® to Safely Send Money

 Pro Tip: We'll never call or text you and offer to enroll you with Zelle.
 You can enroll within Online and Mobile banking on your own.
 Also, if you ever receive a text appearing to come from the First Commonwealth Bank Fraud Team asking you to send money via Zelle to your own email address, it's a fraudster.

-1. Only send money to those you trust: Money moves fast with Zelle.
-Directly from bank account to bank account within minutes.
+1. Only send money to those you trust: Money moves fast with Zelle, directly from bank account to bank account within seconds.
 So, it's important you know and trust the people you're sending money to.

-2. Beware of payment scams: If you send money to someone you don't know for a product or service you might not receive, (like paying for something in advance), you may not get your money back.
+2. Beware of payment scams: If you send money to someone you don't know for a product or service you might not receive, (like paying for something in advance on Facebook marketplace), you may not get your money back.

 Neither First Commonwealth Bank nor Zelle offers a protection program for authorized payments made with Zelle.
 So, if you aren't sure you will get what you paid for, you should use another payment method with purchase protection, such as a credit card.